-What Do Logging Worker Supervisor Do?
+What is a Logging Worker Supervisor?

 - Prepare production or personnel time records for management.

-What Every Logging Worker Supervisor Should Know
+Things a Logging Worker Supervisor Should Know How to Do

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.